 The latest iteration of SRAM Force has given this groupset a lot of similarities with RED, SRAM’s high-end solution.
 It’s slightly heavier than its more expensive sibling, but the shifting is considered to be on par.

-The AXS 12-speed version offers the 50-10 gear combination, which is faster than the highest 53-11 on Shimano’s groups.
+The Force AXS 12-speed version offers the 50-10 gear combination, which is faster than the highest 53-11 on Shimano’s groups.

 RED / RED eTap / RED eTap AXS